 4. Employee accident report form

 Hopefully employee accident report forms never have to be used, but when an unfortunate incident occurs, it’s best to be prepared.
 This form can collect critical information, including the names of the employee(s) involved, the description of the incident, witnesses, and injury and property loss information.
-Every human resources team should have an employee accident report form within reach, just in case.
+Every human resources team should have an employee incident report form within reach, just in case.

 5. HR complaint form